galfiery/unreal-pizza/README.md

 ## Contact

-For any inquiries or questions, please contact us at guglielmoalfieri@yahoo.com.
+For any inquiries or questions, please contact me at guglielmoalfieri@yahoo.com.